Kevingislason/Agon/README.md

 -Implement actual publishing cycles.
 We could publish periodically, or when ste reaches a certain number of submissions; advantages & disadvantages to be weighed..

+-The algorithm may or may not cull submissions more quickly than they are received; need to do a stress test with more sophisticated seed data